Update 8:

 Update 5:

-Massive update.
+Huge update.
 Every single castle was looked at and almost all were changed to better differentiate between various point costs.
 3 point legendary castles are similar to the generic castle wall with long range special abilities or abilities that trigger after the castle wall has been attacked or destroyed.
 4 point castle walls have more powerful abilities that can sometimes reach across the battlefield.
 5 point castle walls are very defensive, basically extreme mode for the attacker.

 Seven new castle walls/cities were also added: The Twins, Moat Cailin, White Harbor, Lannisport, Ashemark, the Golden Tooth, and Oldtown.